-Applications for the Classics doctoral program are due by January 1.
+Applications for the Classics doctoral program are due by January 1 of each year.
 All applicants to the program must submit a personal statement, a writing sample, the results from the GRE General Test, and three letters of recommendation (submitted directly by the letter writers).
 Foreign applicants must also submit the results from the TOEFL exam (some exceptions apply).

 Applying: All applicants must apply on-line through the Graduate School Admissions Office.

 Doctoral students in the Department of Classics are eligible for a range of funding and stipends from Brown University.
 General information on funding is available from the Graduate School.